Now Tell Me Why You Didn't Sell Crack Cocaine. Why is Exposure to College so Important to our Youth??

 Do I feel that it isn't a fair statement?
-Like many things in our life, it really depends on the crime, the sentence, and the result.
+Like many things in our life, it depends on the crime, the sentence, and the result.
 This tough love attitude has earned a bit more though, let's dive in.

 I have listened to the video and podcast below a few times this year, and they consistently remind me of the imperativeness to think deeper about the challenges in our great nation.
 No this isn't a political post, nor will it include any Trump memes or headlines.
 This is about our RESPONSIBILITY to give back to the younger generations, especially to help those that need exposure the most.

 I don't think the participation trophy mindset demonstrates the proper philosophy of how opportunity should work, as we shouldn't be rewarded based on effort, but on results.
-What I do think is that everyone should have the equal opportunity starting point.
-Specifically, a quality education and environment to be educated.
+What I do think is that everyone should have an equal opportunity starting point.
+Specifically, quality education and environment to be educated.
 The question that results from equal opportunities - what will you do with that opportunity??
 With that opportunity, if you use it to be a more productive citizen of the country which leads to an overall better state of it, then absolutely, I think you can be paid for it.
-Google has tremendously helped the world, should their founders be rich because of it?
+Google has tremendously helped the world, should its founders be rich because of it?

-I'd lean towards saying yes to that, only with the condition that they are using that money to benefit the world as whole even more so.
+I'd lean towards saying yes to that, only with the condition that they are using that money to benefit the world as a whole even more so.
 Contrarily, if you decide to use that opportunity negatively, then it's for you to fix.
 The world doesn't owe you anything but an opportunity, it is on you take the opportunity with some hustle + muscle = success math!!
 In other words -> work hard to grab it by the reins!!
-In America, our education system for many inner cities does not meet the equal opportunity philosophy and without the exposure to the potentials of the world, many do not fight to make their dreams into a reality.
+In America, our education system for many inner cities does not meet the equal opportunity philosophy and without exposure to the potentials of the world, many do not fight to make their dreams into a reality.